DE-CIX/jFlowLib/readme.md

 that is sent by switches or routers jFlowLib can be used as a transparent sFlow or IPFIX proxy.
-* sFlow or IPFIX multiplexer: Typically, routers and switches support only a limited number of sFlow or IPFIX collecters.
+* sFlow or IPFIX multiplexer: Typically, routers and switches support only a limited number of sFlow or IPFIX collectors.
 In case the sFlow or IPFIX traffic should be received by more than this number of sFlow or IPFIX collectors a multiplexer can be used to distribute the sFlow or IPFIX data to any number of sFlow or IPFIX collectors.